TanvirDF/posts-jsonPlaceholder/README.md

 2. Redux Store Configuration

-   - The store was created inside store.ts and configured to include the postApi reducer and middleware for handling RTK Query API calls.This enables caching, automatic refetching, and API call management.
+   - The store was created inside store.ts and configured to include the postApi reducer and middleware for handling RTK Query API calls.
+This enables caching, automatic refetching, and API call management.

 3. Fetching and displaying the data:

-   - At first the app is wrapped around the Provider with the store passed to it.
+   - The app is first wrapped around the Provider with the store passed to it.
-   - The posts are fetched using useGetPostsQuery hook in the App component.
+   - The posts are fetched using the useGetPostsQuery hook in the App component.
 Handing the loading and error state.
-   - Once the data is successfully loaded, they are rendered in the a grid format inside PostCard component.
+   - Once the data is successfully loaded, they are rendered in the grid format inside the PostCard component.

 4. Adding a new Posts:
-   - To add a post a button is added at the header of the app.
-It pops up a form component called PostForm which allows user to add new post
+   - To add a post, a button is added at the app's header.
+It pops up a form component called PostForm which allows the user to add new post
-   - useAddPostMutation hook triggers the POST request and consol logs the server’s response and handles the loading, success and error states.
+   - useAddPostMutation hook triggers the POST request and the console logs the server’s response and handles the loading, success, and error states.